ridhogapx/foodies-app/README.md

 # foodies-app
 Hotto futo.
 An app that will help you finding any meals around the world!
 What can this app doing?
-It can listing the foods and drinks that.
+It can listing the foods and drinks.
 Also, with search feature, you can find specified food and drink based the keyword

 # Quick Usage
 Simply clone this repo.
 After that run command "npm run start-dev" to start development server.
 If you have "http-server" installed on your global npm, then simply run "http-server dist".
 Or just visit the website https://foodies-app-176ba.web.app/